 2. The Middle East isn't culturally or geographically diverse.

 Something important that many people don’t know about the Middle East is that most cities in the region are home to diverse populations.
 The Middle East is neither geographically nor culturally homogeneous, and it is comprised of people who come from various ethnic, geographic, cultural, and religious backgrounds.
-International students who choose to study in the Middle East will soon discover this is true, and that these people live side-by-side despite their cultural and religious differences.
+International students who choose to study in Middle Eastern universities will soon discover this is true, and that these people live side-by-side despite their cultural and religious differences.
 This makes studying in the Middle East especially interesting, and students will be introduced to new perspectives as they learn about different religions and cultures.

 3. All women in the Middle East must observe a strict dress code.